Hong Kong locks down Tiananmen vigil park amid tight security, arrests organiser | Law-Order

 - China

-Hong Kong sealed off a park where tens of thousands gather annually to commemorate China's 1989 Tiananmen crackdown and arrested the vigil's organizer on Friday, in what activists see as suppression of one of the city's main symbols of democratic hope.
-A blanket of security was thrown over the former British colony to prevent people from gathering to light candles for the pro-democracy protesters killed by Chinese troops in Beijing 32 years ago.
+Hong Kong sealed off a park where many thousands gather annually to commemorate China's 1989 Tiananmen crackdown and arrested the vigil's organizer on Friday in what activists see as suppression of one of the city's main symbols of democratic hope.
+With a security blanket deployed to prevent people from gathering to light candles for the pro-democracy demonstrators killed by Chinese troops in Beijing 32 years ago, some marked the anniversary in churches or at home amid fears of being arrested.

 The Alliance's chairman, Lee Cheuk-yan, is in jail for an illegal assembly.
 'LIGHT A CIGARETTE'

 Police did not say whether commemorating Tiananmen would breach the new national security law.
-City leader Carrie Lam has only said that citizens must respect the law, as well as the Communist Party, which this year celebrates its 100th anniversary.
+Hong Kong Chief Executive Carrie Lam has only said that citizens must respect the law, as well as the Communist Party, which this year celebrates its 100th anniversary.
 June 4 commemorations are banned in mainland China.

 Last year, thousands in Hong Kong defied the ban, gathering in the park and lining up on sidewalks with candles across the city, in what was largely a solemn event, bar a brief scuffle with police in one district.
-Prominent activist Joshua Wong received a 10-month prison sentence last month for participating in last year's vigil, while three others got four-to-six-month sentences.
+Prominent democracy activist Joshua Wong received a 10-month prison sentence last month for participating in the 2020 vigil, while three others got four- to six-month sentences.
 Twenty more are due in court on June 11 on similar charges.

-"It is a battle against oblivion," exiled activist Sunny Cheung told Reuters by text.
-Many plan to light candles again in their neighborhood.
-Activists online called for people to turn on the lights in their homes at 8.00 p.m.
-Some churches will be open for prayers.
+At the United States consulate and European Union office in Hong Kong, candles flickered at windows throughout the buildings.
+Five of seven churches that planned to hold memorial masses were full, according to their Facebook pages.
+One church on the east of Hong Kong island quickly reached its 30% capacity set by coronavirus restrictions and opened up its courtyard to accommodate more people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)